 8. Clothing, Shoes, and Accessories

-hemp products that might surprise you hemp clothingThis one might throw some people for a little bit of a loop.
-Most of the entries thus far have covered either food or building materials.
-But this severely limits the scope of what hemp is actually capable of.
+clothing made out of cannabisThis one might throw some people for a loop.
+Most of the entries thus far have covered either food or building materials, which severely limits the scope of what hemp is actually capable of.

 Hemp has also proven to be stronger as a material and more durable than cotton while maintaining a soft, comfortable skin feel for longer.
 This means that shirts and other clothing items made from it can withstand more use and cleaning than the standard cotton equivalents.